AdilSaeed0347/GIKI_RAG_CHATBOT/README.md

     └── chatbot.log
 ```

-## 💬 How to Use
+##  How to Use

 ### 1. **Setup Phase**
-   - Enter your Groq API key in the sidebar
+   - Enter your llama API key in the sidebar
    - Upload your documents (PDF, DOCX, TXT)
    - Wait for processing to complete